roy-jingyang/roy-jingyang.github.io/_pages/research.md

   class="figure-img img-fluid rounded"
   alt="Organizational model mining framework">
   <figcaption class="figure-caption text-center">
-    Figure 1: OrdinoR: A framework for organizational model mining from event logs
+    Figure 1: OrdinoR ("organize resources"), our framework for organizational model mining from event logs
   </figcaption>
 </figure>
 </div>

-What underpins the framework is our notion of organizational model that captures human resources, their groups, and the connection between the groupings and process execution.
+What underpins this framework is our notion of organizational model that captures human resources, their groups, and the connection between the groupings and process execution.
-With this novel notion, OrdinoR lays the foundation of many exciting topics being researched.
-For example, how to perform model analysis and analyze the behavior of resources groups working in processes?
+With this novel notion, OrdinoR lays the foundation of many exciting topics being researched --- for example, how can we use organizational models discovered from event logs to analyze the behavior of resources groups working in processes?

-We are also developing a Python-based open source library that implements this framework and relevant methods.
+Besides the theorectical part of research, we are also developing an open-source Python toolkit that implements OrdinoR and the relevant methods and techniques.
 Keep an eye on us if you find this topic interesting --- the party has started 🥳!

 <!--
 <nav>